tengrommel/gomachine/transfer.md

 - Data versioning

 CSV files might not be a go-to format for big data, but as a data scientist or developer working in machine learning, you are sure to encounter this format.
 You might need a mapping of zip codes to latitude/longitude and find this as a CSV file on the internet, or you may be given sales figures from your sales team in a CSV format.
 In any event, we need to understand how to parse these files.
 The main package that we will utilize in parsing CSV files is encoding/csv from Go's standard library.
 However, we will also discuss a couple of packages that allow us to quickly manipulate or transform CSV data, github.com/go-gota/gota/dataframe and go-hep.org/x/hep/csvutil.

+- Web scraping

+Web scraping is a handy tool to have in a data scientist's skill set.
+It can be useful in a variety of situations to gather data, such as when a website does not provide an API, or you need to parse and extract web content programmatically, such as scraping Wikipedia tables.
+The following packages are used to scrape data from the web: The github.com/PuerkitoBio/goquery package: A jQuery-like tool The http package: To scrape information from an HTML web page on the internet The github.com/anaskhan96/soup package: A Go package similar to the BeautifulSoup Python package